-6. The Plants Committee should prepare a draft decision requesting the CITES Secretariat to make the necessary contacts with the World Customs Organization (WCO) with a view to undertaking a joint review of the harmonized system tariff codes for specimens of CITES-listed species, with a special focus on tree species.
+2. The Plants Committee should request the Standing Committee to prepare a draft decision requesting the CITES Secretariat to make the necessary contacts with continue liaising with the World Customs Organization (WCO) with a view to undertaking a joint review of the harmonized system tariff codes for specimens of CITES-listed species, with a special focus on tree species.
 With the same objective, Parties should also initiate the necessary contacts with their corresponding national authorities (Customs and the Ministries of Economy and Finance, inter alia).